Before the Bell: What every Canadian investor needs to know today

 Escalating tensions between the United States and North Korea rattled world markets and sent North American futures lower as investors head for safe haven assets like gold, the Japanese yen and government bonds.
 On Wall Street, futures were sharply lower in early going.
 In this country, futures also signalled a lower start to the day.
 Shares in Europe and Asia were down overnight.

 On Tuesday, U.S. President Donald Trump warned North Korea that it faced "fire and fury like the world has never seen before" if it continued to threaten the U.S. Pyongyang responded by saying it was "carefully examining" plans for a missile attack on the U.S. Pacific territory of Guam.
 The U.S. has a large military base in Guam.
+Early Wednesday, Mr. Trump tweeted that one of his first orders as president was to modernize the U.S. nuclear arsenal, but that he hoped they would never have to use it.

 "Rising tensions on the Korean peninsula are nothing new, they have been a staple for investors for several years now, but this flare-up has the potential for a policy misstep, more so because of the inexperience of the person occupying the White House, and a tendency to conduct policy by way of tweet and press conference," CMC chief market analyst Michael Hewson said.
 "This may explain why financial markets have adopted a safety first approach to events over the last 12 hours."